-It’s the greatest: Ali’s training camp opens to the public
+It’s the greatest: Ali’s training camp opens to public

 By the time Madden bought the camp, the exteriors of the log buildings were deteriorating and needed extensive repair.

-Inside, the gym sports a new ring and a sleek display of blown-up photos that show Ali living and working at the camp, slugging it out with opponents inside the ring and clowning around with other famous faces like The Beatles.
+Inside, the gym has a new ring and sleek display of blown-up photos that show Ali living and working at the camp, slugging it out with opponents inside the ring and clowning around with other famous faces, such as The Beatles.

 A video retrospective of Ali’s career, narrated by Howard Cosell, plays on a flat screen, and some of Ali’s famous quotes (“Float like a butterfly, sting like a bee”) adorn the walls.

 In an adjoining room, you can see where Ali kept track of his weight while training for a 1978 championship rematch with Leon Spinks.
-The actual notations are still there on the wall, in pencil.
+The actual notations are still there on the wall in pencil.

-Madden, a lifelong fight fan like his father, was listening to sports talk radio after Ali’s death and said he became supremely irritated by the misinformation he was hearing about his boyhood idol, whom he had met as a teen.
+Madden, a lifelong fight fan like his father, was listening to sports talk radio after Ali’s death and said he became irritated by the misinformation he was hearing about his boyhood idol, whom he had met as a teen.
 It was the same when Madden turned to the internet — some of the stories about Ali’s life got the details wrong, he said.
 He stifled an impulse to comment.

-Then Madden read a piece that mentioned Deer Lake, Googled it, and found out the camp was for sale.
+Then Madden read a piece that mentioned Deer Lake, Googled it and found out the camp was for sale.

 “I literally had an ‘Animal House’ moment.
 I had an angel and a devil on my shoulders.
 Are you going to be the bitter guy who blogs anonymously when it comes to Ali?
 Every room you’re in, ‘They don’t have the story right.’
-Are you going to be that guy?”
+Are you going to be that guy?'”
 Madden recalled thinking.

 “Here’s an opportunity to have a hand in maybe not writing history, but preserving some,” he added.
 “I looked at it as a calling.
 This found me.”